-- Facilitating formation of Self Help Groups (SHG) among rural women. - Facilitating SHGs to avail credit facilities from banks. - Enabling farmers to utilize the benefit of Agriculture schemes announced by the Government.
+- Facilitating formation of Self Help Groups (SHG) among rural women. - Facilitating SHGs to avail credit facilities from banks. - Enabling farmers to utilize the benefit of Agriculture schemes announced by the Government. - Enabling livestock owning families to utilize the benefit of veterinary schemes announced by the Government.

-- Undertaking infrastructure repair works for balwadis, school, health centre, water supply and water storage structures. - Conducting adult literacy programs among village women folk. - Encouraging farmers to adopt good agricultural practices for increasing yield. - 3.
+- Undertaking infrastructure repair works for Anganwadis, school, health centre, Veterinary centres, water supply and water storage structures. - Create awareness among villagers on the various social security schemes and assist them to avail the scheme. - 3.
 With respect to projects during the year for which Re-settlement and Re-habilitation (R&R) is applicable a.
 Number of persons that were affected / displaced by these projects ; b Gross amount paid out to project-affected and displaced persons: